b00f/b00f.github.io/docs/_posts/2022-11-10-consensus_problem.md

 The FLP impossibility theorem deals with the problem of achieving consensus in a distributed system, while the CAP theorem deals with the problem of achieving consistency in a distributed database.

-Now let's look at the possible combinations of CAP theorems.
+Now let's look at the possible combinations of the CAP theorem.

 ### Consistency and Availability (CA)